 Isaac is the Accounting & Operations Supervisor.
 He is on the ground here at our Harrisonburg location and works with our regional Finance Manager to ensure the financial needs of the office are met.
 He has an AS in Accounting and BS in Business Management from City College Miami.
 Originally a south Florida native, Isaac speaks English and Spanish.
 He and his wife are new to Virginia and love camping and off-roading (aka overlanding), serving at their church, and growing their homestead.

-Emily oversees the CWS Virginia development department, coordinates community support for refugees, organizes fundraising initiatives, and responds to local media requests.
+Emily oversees the CWS Virginia development and community engagement department, coordinates community support for refugees, organizes fundraising initiatives, and responds to local media requests.
 She has an MA in International Migration from the University of Kent Brussels School of International Studies.
 Prior to moving to Harrisonburg, she worked with Mennonite Central Committee in Papua, Indonesia and UNHCR in Washington DC.
 She enjoys weaving, biking, and spending time with her family.

 Vicky Lim is the Senior Communications Specialist for the Harrisonburg and Winchester offices and assists with developing communication material through creative and innovative design work.
 She graduated from James Madison University with a BFA in Graphic Design.
 In her free time, she enjoys hiking, painting, and drawing.
 She speaks a little bit of the Chinese dialect Teochew.

 Ahmad Arifi is a Case Manager at CWS Harrisonburg.
 He holds a master’s degree in Non-profit leadership from University of Lynchburg in Virginia and Bachelor of Law from Pune University-India.
 He speaks Dari-Farsi, Uzbeki, Pashto, Urdu, and Hindi.